oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-in-image/_index.md

 If you run the sample from a machine that is remote to the Kubernetes cluster, and you need to push the new image to a registry that is local to the cluster, you need to do the following (also, see the `image` property in the [Configuration parameters](#configuration-parameters) table.):

 * Set the `image` property in the inputs file to the target image name (including the registry hostname, port, and the tag, if needed).
-* If you want Kubernetes to pull the image from a private registry, create a Kubernetes secret to hold your credentials and set the `imagePullSecretName` property in the inputs file to the name of the secret.
+* If you want Kubernetes to pull the image from a private registry, create a Kubernetes Secret to hold your credentials and set the `imagePullSecretName` property in the inputs file to the name of the secret.
 {{% notice note %}}
-The Kubernetes secret must be in the same namespace where the domain will be running.
+The Kubernetes Secret must be in the same namespace where the domain will be running.
 For more information, see [WebLogic domain in Docker image protection]({{<relref "/security/domain-security/image-protection#weblogic-domain-in-docker-image-protection">}}).
 {{% /notice %}}
 * Run the `create-domain.sh` script without the `-e` option.